Septic Services in Highland Village, TX

 Can I install a conventional septic system on my lakefront property?

-Most lakefront lots can't fit a conventional system due to TCEQ's 75-foot setback from Lake Lewisville.
-The setback is measured from the water surface at spillway elevation, and many lakefront lots don't have enough space for a conventional drain field that meets this requirement.
-High water tables near the lake also limit conventional system effectiveness.
-Most lakefront properties need aerobic or alternative systems ($12,000-$20,000).
+It depends on lot size and distance from Lake Lewisville.
+TCEQ requires a 75-foot minimum setback from the lake's water surface at spillway elevation.
+Many lakefront lots don't have enough space for a conventional system that meets this requirement.
+High water tables near the lake also limit conventional drain field effectiveness.
+Most lakefront properties need aerobic or alternative systems.

 Does Highland Village have municipal sewer?